Significant-Gravitas/AutoGPT/README.md

-# Auto-GPT: An Autonomous GPT-4 Experiment
+# Multi-GPT: Multiple Collaborating ExpertGPTs
 ### 🔴 🔴 🔴  Urgent: USE `stable` not `master`  🔴 🔴 🔴

 > This information takes precedence over any other information provided and should be followed accordingly.